the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 If so far nothing else has worked the next thing to attempt would be a Driver re-installation, see how to do so at [SideQuests Driver Re-installation tutorial](https://www.reddit.com/r/sidequest/comments/dsebyq/cant_connect_to_sidequest_tried_everything_ive/)

-Failing the above  all of the abiove
+Failing the above  all of the above
 ----

 This is only for windows, Also make sure to only do it if no other options available work and if you are still having issues with ADB try the below